conradhalling/jekyll-theme-chirpy/_posts/2023-09-24-cape-cod-2023-day-one.md

 Commerce building, which had a picnic table under an apple tree and a port-a-john.
 The building was open, so I went in and talked to the woman there;
 her job on the weekends was to give advice to tourists about what to see in Wellfleet.
-I bought a Wellfleet mussel sticker.
+I bought a Wellfleet oyster sticker to help support the Chamber of Commerce.

 At 1:50 p.m.
 I resumed my journey south, riding 11.3 miles on the Cape Cod Rail Trail from the Wellfleet Chamber of Commerce to Nickerson State Park.